 Living in Scotland we feel extremely lucky to have so many options for walks and days out, without even leaving big tree country.
 With flat trails around lochs, plenty of small hills with cracking views and for the more able/adventurous there are twenty-eight Munros right here in the county too.
 We have plenty of favourite, ‘go to’ walks but it is always pleasing to find something new, even better when it’s been on a list and you didn’t actually realise it was so close to home!
 The Pine Cone Point walk in Perthshire is a recent discovery for us and so we were looking forward to exploring new trails.

 Pine Cone Point in Perthshire

-I was actually really surprised to learn that this walk starts off in the car park of the Hermitage near Dunkeld on the A9.
+I was actually really surprised to learn that this walk starts off in the National Trust for Scotland car park of the Hermitage near Dunkeld on the A9.
 Why?
-Because we must have visited this place hundreds of times since moving over three years ago without realising it lead on to other walks.
+Because we must have visited this place hundreds of times since moving nearly four years ago without realising it leads on to these walks.

 We set off, following the familiar path through the tunnel and along the river Braan (looking out for dippers) until we reached a fork in the trail and kept right.
 This is where our walk started to differ from previous visits, we never walk up this way as it’s further away from the water.
 It felt strange to hear the river but not see it.